P4tt1XD/Quattra-Comando/README.md

 <li>D to right</li>

 <H1> CONTRIBUITIONS</H1>
-this is a free software, feel free to colaborate...
+This is a free software, feel free to colaborate...
 And have fun!!!!

 <li> Fork it </li>